GokulMuraliRajasekar/Video-Frame-utils/readme.md

 # Video-Frame-utils

-extract frames from video/ create video from images
+PyQt5, Opencv based app to extract frames from video files and create video from a folder of images.

-# setup
+## setup

 pip install -r requirements

-# run the app
+## run the app

 python app.py